 The people surrounding you during your clinical placement have a wealth of experience.
 Why not tap into it?
 Join your supervisors and other staff for lunch.
 It's a less formal environment that will lend to getting to know each other.
 These professionals have years of practical and valuable knowledge.
-Learn about their experiences, worries and cares about there careers.
+Learn about their experiences, worries, and cares about their own careers.
 This will also help you practice your communication skills that are so important to have as a successful nurse.

 It is your responsibility to make the most of your clinical placement opportunity.

 Becoming an expert in the nursing field can only be done with hands-on experience and your clinical placement gives that to you.

 Of course, you will need to find a suitable nursing program before you need to be concerned about clinical placement.
 Athena Career Academy can get you started.

 Contact us today at 419-329-4075 to learn more about our nursing program options.